 Miniature golf courses, batting cages, and go cart racing venues with restaurants, concessions stands, coffee shops, etc. must comply with DPH protocols for restaurants.
 Any food service must be from an on-site licensed restaurant, permitted concession stand, or prepackaged food from a market permitted by Environmental Health.
 These food facilities must adhere to all applicable restaurant and/or food service reopening protocols.
 In addition, customers may not order or pick-up food or beverages indoors.
 All food and beverages must be ordered and picked-up by the customer outside.
 Attendees may bring their own food.
 Temporary concession stands and other food facilities (e.g. catered food, food trucks, food carts) are not allowed.
-Food and beverages may only be consumed in designated outdoor dining areas within the outdoor area in compliance with DPH Protocols for restaurants, but food may not be consumed while engaging in activities nor while walking around the premises.
+Outdoor dining areas are closed, and food and beverages may not be consumed on-premises.